Maryland Route 75: Route description

 MD 75 passes to the west of a cement factory before the highway enters the town of Union Bridge as Main Street.
 The state highway intersects Locust Street in the center of the Union Bridge Historic District.
 Locust Street heads east toward the Pipe Creek Friends Meetinghouse and the historic home Hard Lodging, and west toward the historic farm Mount Pleasant.
-MD 75 crosses the east–west line of the Maryland Midland Railway at-grade adjacent to Union Bridge Station, which now serves as the Western Maryland Railway Historical Society Museum that commemorates the railway's predecessor, the Western Maryland Railway.
+MD 75 crosses the east–west line of the Maryland Midland Railway at-grade east of Union Bridge Station, which now serves as the Western Maryland Railway Historical Society Museum that commemorates the railway's predecessor, the Western Maryland Railway.
 The state highway crosses Little Pipe Creek, then turns east onto Green Valley Road; Main Street continues north as a municipal highway that leads north to the historic Uniontown Academy and the village of Middleburg.

-MD 75 heads east past Wilson's Inheritance and the village of Linwood, which has its own historic district south of the rail line.
+MD 75 heads east to the south of the historic home Wilson's Inheritance and to the north of the village of Linwood, which has its own historic district south of the rail line.
 Through Linwood, the state highway is paralleled to the north by its old alignment, MD 800 (Watson Lane).
 After the eastern junction with MD 800, MD 75 veers southeast and meets the southern end of MD 84 (Clear Ridge Road), which heads north toward Uniontown.
 The state highway crosses Little Pipe Creek again before reaching its northern terminus at MD 31 on the northern edge of the town of New Windsor.
 Green Valley Road continues south as eastbound MD 31, while westbound MD 31 heads west from the intersection as High Street.